How to Configure Nginx .htaccess for CompressX

 # END CompressX

-Step 4: Check and Remove Existing Image Rules
+Step 4: Remove Conflicting Image Rules

 location ~* ^.+\.(css|js|jpg|jpeg|png|gif|webp|ico|eot|otf|woff|woff2|ttf)$ {